Sakshi Shinghal

 Yue Wei Wang

-I am a 4th-year Bioinformatics and Computational Biology undergraduate student at University of Toronto.
-My project at the Provart lab is to analyze protein structure prediction programs for nsSNP predictions and implement the nsSNP-mutated structure generation endpoint on BAR API.
-Aside from BCB, I am interested in cooking and listening to music.
+Yuwei is a 4th-year Bioinformatics and Computational Biology undergraduate student at University of Toronto.
+Her project in the Provart Lab is to analyze protein structure prediction programs for nsSNP predictions and implement the nsSNP-mutated structure generation endpoint on BAR API.
+Aside from BCB, she is interested in cooking and listening to music.

 Karyn Komatsu